The Best in Town

-The Best in Town is the second album to by Welsh post-hardcore band The Blackout.
+The Best in Town is the second album to by Welsh rock band The Blackout.

 Background

 In August 2008, vocalist Sean Smith said the band had written six new songs, and were aiming to record a new album later in the year.
 They were in the process of discussing with a few labels.
 Following this, the group went on a UK tour in September and October, with a handful of Christmas shows in December.
 They recorded at Sonic Ranch Studios in Alameda, Texas with producer Jason Perry; he and Mike Morgan served as engineers.
 John Mitchell mixed the album at Outhouse Studios in Reading, UK.
 Tom Baker mastered the album at Precisions Masters in Los Angeles, California.

 Composition

 The title for the song "I Love Myself And I Wanna Live" is a play on the title of the Nirvana song "I Hate Myself and Want to Die".